ckjellson/tt_tracker/README.md

 ### Step 5: Analyze result (demo.py)

-In demo.py set vidname to the name of your instance, and then choose to run the desired function.
+In demo.py set video_name to the name of your instance, and then choose to run the desired function.

 ## Improvements